dbioinfo/dbioinfo/README.md

 ## **What I Do**

-- Design reproducable bioinformatics pipelines on high-performance computing clusters.
+- Design reproducible bioinformatics pipelines on high-performance computing clusters.
 - Develop and host portable shiny dashboards for genomic data digestion.
 - Consult on experimental design to optimize effect size and select suitable statistical analyses.